 Early-stage glottic carcinoma is treated with laser excision, radiation therapy, or occasionally open laryngeal surgery.
 Endoscopic laser resection and radiation therapy usually preserve a normal voice and post-treatment function and have similar cure rates.
 Whether surgery or radiation is used to treat early-stage glottic cancer usually depends on the location of the lesion in the glottis, the preferences of the treating institution, and the patient.

-For advanced glottic carcinoma, defined by a lack of vocal cord mobility or extension into the tongue, most patients are treated with both chemotherapy and radiation therapy.
+For moderately advanced glottic carcinoma, defined by a lack of vocal cord mobility or extension into the tongue, most patients are treated with both chemotherapy and radiation therapy.
 If the patient presents with extension outside of the larynx or with cartilage invasion, a laryngectomy provides the best oncologic results; the laryngectomy is commonly total, but endoscopic laser resection or open partial laryngectomy can be used in select appropriate cases.
 A total laryngectomy is also commonly used for salvage situations; however, endoscopic resection or open partial laryngectomy may sometimes be used in these situations.

 Early supraglottic carcinoma can be effectively treated with radiation therapy or partial laryngectomy.
 Laser resection has shown considerable success on early-stage supraglottic squamous cell carcinomas and minimizes functional changes after surgery.
 If the carcinoma is more advanced but does not affect the true vocal cords, a supraglottic partial laryngectomy can be done to preserve the voice and glottic sphincter.
 If the true vocal cords also are affected, a supracricoid laryngectomy or a total laryngectomy is required if surgery is chosen.

 As with glottic carcinoma, most advanced-stage supraglottic cancers initially are treated with chemotherapy and radiation therapy.
-The supraglottis has a rich lymphatic network, so the neck must be addressed in all patients with supraglottic cancer.
+The supraglottis has a rich lymphatic network, so in all patients with supraglottic cancer, the neck must be treated with surgery, radiation, or both.

 Rehabilitation may be required after either surgical or nonsurgical treatment.
 Significant swallowing problems are common after chemotherapy and radiation therapy and may require esophageal dilation, swallowing therapy, or, in severe cases, surgical replacement of the pharynx or gastrostomy tube feedings.
 Swallowing also is affected by surgery and may require swallowing therapy or dilation as well.